 This is a hard question to answer–in theory, yes.
 For many abusers, the ordeal of going to court and the threat of jail is enough to convince them to leave you alone or begin to act more civilly.
 For others, it is only a piece of paper and they are going to do what they are going to do.
 There is no way to predict how someone will react.
 Even if they say they will not pay any attention to it, it may just be a bluff–they may end up following the restraining order and you can move on with your life.

 In the end, in most cases, it is very helpful to have a restraining order on file.
 Even if you think they will not pay any attention to it, having this document can help you access benefits you may not have been able to otherwise, like housing assistance or victim’s compensation.
+It also gives law enforcement authority to remove the restrained person if they violate the restraining order.
 In the end, you are the expert in your situation and you will have to decide what is best for you and your family.

 There are a few important things to consider: